RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 And that's it!
 The Projectile Cast should have instanced a bullet object from your characters head that flies towards your mouse position.

 This pretty much concludes the basic functionality of Projectile Cast, but the fun doesn't end here!
-If you're interested, I have listed the API documentation of the module functionality below.
+If you're interested, I have listed the API documentation with some code examples of the module functionality below.

-## API Documentation
+## API Documentation (With examples)

-In this example, we go more in depth with the usage of the CastSingle function.

-ProjectileCast.Client.CastSingle({StartPoint, EndPoint, Damage, Velocity, Drop, Despawn, XOffset, YOffset, ZOffset, Decal, Bullet, Sound})
+`ProjectileCast.Client.CastSingle({})`

 ```lua
 ProjectileCast.Client.CastSingle({